yongjintan/url-shortener/README.md

 # Features
 1. Allow users to paste a long url and generate a short url.
 You can access it here <a href="https://shortalready.vercel.app/" target="_blank" rel="noopener noreferrer">URL-SHORTENER-APP</a>
+It is implemented using React, and deployed onto Vercel with PostgreSQL

 ## Available Scripts